ShMcK/WebpackAngularDemos/Part1/README.md

 > Where's the heavy lifting we need Grunt/Gulp for?

-But it's all in the few lines of code in the webpack.config file.
+But it's all in the few lines of code in that webpack.config file.
 The app is built everytime you run `webpack`, and built and updated on the fly when you run the `webpack-dev-server`.

 Everything goes in the bundle.js.
 It fits my criteria for a good module loader: it's simple and it works.

 Granted, this was a simple use case.
 We'll look at how Webpack handles more complicated cases in the [next post](), as we setup a project requiring [LumX](http://ui.lumapps.com/), a popular Material Design based CSS Framework for Angular.